solid/authentication-panel/HttpSignature.md

-# HTTPSig Authentication for SoLiD
+# HttpSig Authentication for SoLiD

 ## Executive Summary

-HTTPSig is a simple authentication protocol extending [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) (henceforth `HTTP-Sig`) by defining
+HttpSig is a simple authentication protocol extending [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) (henceforth `HTTP-Sig`) by defining
- * a `WWW-Authenticate: HTTPSig` header the server can return with a 401 or 402 to the client
+ * a `WWW-Authenticate: HttpSig` header the server can return with a 401 or 402 to the client
  * a `Authorization: HttpSig` method the client can use in response with two optional attributes `webid` and `cert` both taking `https` or `DID` URLs.
- * a convention for how to encode URLs in the `keyId` attribute of `HTTP-Sig`'s `Signature-Input` header when usined with the `WWW-Authenticate: HTTPSig` header
+ * a convention for how to encode URLs in the `keyId` attribute of `HTTP-Sig`'s `Signature-Input` header when usined with the `WWW-Authenticate: HttpSig` header
  * the ability to use absolute or relative URLs in all places mentioned where URLs can be used
  * an opening to allow relative URLs passed by the client to the server to refer to resources on the client using P2P Extension to HTTP.